stackotter/stackotter-website/src/open-source.md

 ## My projects

+### moreSwift

+[moreSwift](https://moreswift.dev) is the parent organisation that hosts [SwiftCrossUI](https://swiftcrossui.dev) and [Swift Bundler](https://swiftbundler.dev).
+I created moreSwift once SwiftCrossUI and Swift Bundler grew beyond solo projects.
+SwiftCrossUI has 3 frequent contributors other than myself, and Swift Bundler has been gaining interest as well.

 ### SwiftCrossUI

-[SwiftCrossUI](https://github.com/stackotter/swift-cross-ui) is a declarative cross-platform UI framework inspired by Apple's SwiftUI.
-It support macOS, iOS, tvOS, Windows, and Linux, with Android support on the way.
+[SwiftCrossUI](https://swiftcrossui.dev) is a declarative cross-platform UI framework inspired by Apple's SwiftUI.
+It support macOS, iOS, tvOS, Windows, Linux, and Android.
 Under-the-hood it uses each platform's native UI framework to provide a native user experience.

+SwiftCrossUI is used in production by [Video Village](https://videovillage.com/) to ship their VFX plugin manager to Linux.

 ### Swift Bundler

-[Swift Bundler](https://github.com/stackotter/swift-bundler) is a modern tool for creating cross-platform Swift apps using Swift packages instead of Xcodeproj’s.
-It supports macOS, iOS, tvOS, Windows, and Linux.
+[Swift Bundler](https://swiftbundler.dev) is a modern tool for creating cross-platform Swift apps using Swift packages instead of Xcodeproj’s.
+It supports macOS, iOS, tvOS, Windows, Linux, and Android.
 It makes cross-platform app development and distribution a breeze.
 Swift Bundler apps can be packaged to `.app` for Apple platforms, `.msi` for Windows, and `.rpm` for Linux.

+Swift Bundler is used in production by [Video Village](https://videovillage.com/) to ship their VFX plugin manager to Linux.

 ### Delta Client